ktoso/rx-wiki/Creating-Observables.md

 def myObservable = Observable.range(5, 3);
 ```

+In calls to `range(m,n)`, values less than 1 for _n_ will result in no numbers being emitted. _m_ may be any integer that can be represented as a `BigDecimal` — posititve, negative, or zero.

 ## empty( ), error( ), and never( )
 #### Observables that can be useful for testing purposes